List of EastEnders characters introduced in 2024: Eddie Knight

 Eddie Knight, played by Christopher Fairbank, first appears in episode 6831, originally broadcast on 1 January 2024.
 The character and Fairbank's casting details were announced on 10 December 2023.
 Eddie is introduced with his wife, Gloria Knight (Elizabeth Counsell), as the adoptive parents of established character George Knight (Colin Salmon).
 Fairbank and Counsell were contracted for a short stint.
 The characters' backstory states that Eddie and Gloria have not seen George for over a decade.
 Chris Clenshaw, the show's executive producer, explained that it would "[become] apparent why George has kept his distance".

 The characters' arrival proves a surprise for George and they are introduced with a secret.
 Clenshaw teased that Eddie and Gloria would be "thrust into the heart of the drama" upon their introduction.
 Fairbank expressed his joy at joining the show and working with the cast.
 Clenshaw was excited about the casting of the "legendary and immensely talented" Fairbank and Counsell.
 Producers used the characters of Eddie, Gloria and George to explore the topic of baby farming.
 To ensure the story was portrayed sensitively and accurately, the show worked with experts and those with lived experiences of farming.
 Through the story, Eddie's "racist ideologies" are also examined and result in clashes with his family.
 Clenshaw opined that the story follows EastEnders tradition of "telling challenging yet truthful stories".
 He added that the story would challenge George "to question the identity his parents gave him from childhood as he discovers the true means by which he was adopted".

+The character is killed-off on 4 June 2026 after suffering terminal lung cancer.
+He dies after choking to death on his medication, and George, sick of Eddie's racist abuse, refuses to help him.